Spearfinger: Death of Spearfinger

 Then, a chickadee, Tsï'kïlilï', finally came and landed on her right hand, the one with the spear, and the hunters viewed that as an omen to shoot for the hand she kept double-fisted.
 She became even more upset and scared at this.
 Hitting her where the wrist and right hand joined or, some say, where the Spearfinger joined the wrist, they severed her heart.
 She sank to the ground, and her finger "twitched and was still."
 The curse of Spearfinger, the liver eater, ended.

 Stone Man, her other liver-eating friend, heard the victorious cheers and later saw her right hand with the spear on a post beside the village.
 He considered himself warned.
 Knowing his own weakness, Stone Man shrugged the warning off because no one knew it yet.
 He continued to sing his song of war, livers, and hunting.

-Since the chickadee's help, the bird is known as the "truth teller" and taken as a sign when perching near a home that the man away will make it home safely.
+In recognition of the help which the chickadee gave to the hunters in their hour of need, the bird has ever afterward been known as the "truth teller" and, if ever it should perch near the house of a man who is away hunting, this is taken as a sign that the hunter will return safely from his trip.

-Despite her death, Cherokee story-tellers continued to tell the legend of Spearfinger and point out the place where her stone structure fell down.
+Despite her death, Cherokee story-tellers continue to tell the legend of Spearfinger and point out the place where her stone structure fell down.